 Your bow release or your release aid should feel like an extension of your hand.
-You should be able to visualize what it looks like from the outside in your hand and most importantly it has to feel comfortable.
-Knowing how to adjust your bow release is crucial to this.
+You should be able to visualize what it looks like from the outside in your hand, and most importantly, it has to feel comfortable.
+Knowing how to adjust your bow release is crucial.

 - Trigger tension